kind2-mc/kind2/doc/usr/source/home.rst

 .. code-block:: none

    dune build
-   dune install --prefix DIR
+   dune install --prefix <DIR>

 to install the Kind 2 binary into ``<DIR>/bin``.

-You need a supported SMT solver on your path when running ``kind2``.
+You need a supported SMT solver in your PATH environment variable when running ``kind2``.

 Development
 -----------